AguaClara/SWOT/AguaClara Water Treatment Plant Design/Rapid Mix/RM_Intro.md

     1. At a very small scale (Inner viscous length scale) viscosity becomes significant and the kinetic energy of the eddies begins to be converted to heat by viscosity.
 1. The coagulant is blended with the raw water by molecular diffusion
 1. The higher pH of the raw water causes the coagulant to begin to precipitate as $Al_{12}AlO_4(OH)_{24}(H_2O)_{12}^{7+}$, an aluminum, Al, nanoparticle.
 1. The precipitating $Al_{13}$ molecules aggregates with other nearby $Al_{13}$ molecules to form aluminum hydroxide nanoparticles.
+It is also possible that the nanoparticles are already formed in the coagulant stock suspension.
+Polyaluminum chloride stock solutions turn white in about a year at room temperature and this suggests that nanoparticles have reached
 1. The Al nanoparticles attach to other dissolved species and suspended particles.
-The following list is ordered from assumed fastest to slowest processes.
 1. Molecular diffusion causes some dissolved species and Al nanoparticles to aggregate.
 1. Fluid shear and molecular diffusion cause Al nanoparticles with attached formerly dissolved species to collide with inorganic particles (such as clay) and organic particles (such as viruses, bacteria, and protozoans).

 These multiple steps cover a wide range of length scales and it is not clear at the onset which processes might be the rate limiting steps.
 We will develop time scale estimates for several of these steps to help identify which processes will likely require the most attention to design.
 Many of these processes are presumed to occur in parallel.